MasterEvarior/MasterEvarior/README.md

 Let me tell you a little bit about me, myself and I.

-I am a software engineer with a passion for OSS, Nix and everything-as-code.
+I am a software engineer with a passion for FOSS, Nix and DevOps with a side of everything-as-code.
 Currently I am pursuing a Bachelor's degree in Computer Science.

 ## 🚀 Skills and Tools